cassiofreitas/academia_capgemini/README.md

 This is my [`Linkedin`](https://www.linkedin.com/in/cassio-freitas/)

 I would like to thank you for this opportunity.
-It really enjoyed to develop again.
+I really enjoyed to develop again.
+It will be great to become a better developer.

 Unfortunately, right now, I have to use PHP.
 The last time I develop some code, using Java, was in 2005. 🙂